-Our Sixth Form students have access to dedicated subject facilities such as a post-16 Art Studio as well as use of the Sports Centre facilities.
-One thing is for certain: you can be sure that you'll have all the resources you need to help you excel in your studies.
+Our Sixth Form students have access to dedicated subject facilities such as our Media Music Suite and post 16 Art Studio as well as use of the Sports Centre facilities.
+One thing is for certain, you can be sure that you'll have all the resources you need to help you excel in your studies.